YuhBoyMatty/LiarsAntiCheat/README.md

 there.
 I have decided to take this approach as it allows me to keep my focus on mod development, without the added responsibility of owning and maintaining my own Discord server.

+---

+© Copyright 2024 Tyzeron

+This mod is not authorized for posting on Steam, except under the Steam account named [Tyzeron](https://steamcommunity.com/id/tyzeron)